Mud Volcano Thermal Area

 Descend down a steep section of pathway to the Mud Volcano itself.
 Early visitors reported this as a 30 foot high cone erupting mud high enough to cover nearby trees.
 By the time the park was established in 1872 however, it had apparently blown itself apart and become a crater filled with bubbling mud, as it appears today.

 Dragon’s Mouth Spring

 From Mud Volcano a short side boardwalk leads to the Dragon’s Mouth Spring.
 This is one of the more interesting features in the park.
-Boiling water rolls out of a small cave-like opening, steam bellowing from within.
+Boiling water rolls out of a small cave-like opening, steam billowing from within.
 Bizarre noises emit from the opening, making the idea of a dragon’s mouth rather believable.